rainbowhash/ID_CARD_Automation/README.md

 <h2>Two phase of processing:</h2><br>

-Text Detection and extraction<br>
+Text region of interest Detection and extraction<br>
-Face detection and extraction<br>
+Face region of interest detection and extraction<br>

 <h2>Text Detection and extraction</h2>
 <a href=https://arxiv.org/pdf/1904.01941v1.pdf>Character Region Awareness for Text Detection a 2019 based paper </a>that is able to localize the text in a image and is able to also map the region of intrests to its associated texts.<br>